shirazkn/shirazkn.github.io/content/posts/sphere.md

 # The Sphere

-A vector field $X$ is said to be a *parallel* vector field if $\nabla X$ is identically $0$. **A (local) parallel vector field exists on a manifold if and only if the manifold is (locally) flat.** Here, (local) flatness refers to the property of being (locally) isometric to an open set of the Euclidean space of the same dimension.
+A vector field $X$ is said to be a *parallel* vector field if $\nabla X$ is identically $0$.
+A (local) parallel coordinate frame (see [my other post](/posts/lie-groups_calculus) for an introduction to coordinate frames) exists on (an open set of) a manifold $M$ if and only if $M$ is (locally) flat.
+Here, local (or global) flatness refers to the property of being locally (or globally) isometric to an open set of the Euclidean space of the same dimension.

 A $2$-dimensional manifold is locally flat if and only if a small piece (i.e., an open set) cut out from it can be laid flat on the table without stretching, tearing, or crumpling it.
 The surface of a Cylinder and the Möbius strip (with a certain, natural choice of metric for it) are examples of locally flat surfaces; this is exactly why one can construct these surfaces from a piece of paper.
 The crux of Problem $5-5$ is to show that such a local parallel vector field does not exist on the sphere $S^2$.
 (This can be compared to the difficulty of drawing a map of the Earth that does not introduce distortions of some sort.)

 First, Lee asks us to consider the following embedding of the $2$-sphere in $\mathbb R^3$:

 <p>